apache/incubator-retired-horn/README.md

    0.01 0.9 0.0005 784 100 10 10 12000
 ```

 With this default example, you'll reach over the 95% accuracy.
-The local-mode parallel synchronous SGD based on multithreading will took around 30 mins ~ 1 hour to train.
+In local mode, 6 tasks will train the model in synchronous parallel fashion and will took around 30 mins.

 ## High Scalability